 ✔️ Clean out a kitchen cupboard.

-This allows me to catch jobs that I keep thinking about as I see them but don’t have time to do.
+This allows me to catch jobs I keep thinking about as I see them but don’t have time to do.

 There is a method to this list, and it’s the only way that works.